If you had to describe the happiest experience you have ever had, what would you say, specifically?

 - Rate or prioritize your choices and add a Goal Date.

 - You can modify your planner and make changes anytime a new idea pops up

 Experience your life!!

 You can change your list anytime, but please don’t fill it out once and put it in a drawer or in a lost file on your computer.

-To learn more about happiness, you may find Are You Happy Are You Sure?, interesting.
+To learn more about happiness, you may find Are You Happy Are You Sure?

-Finally, please leave your advice in the comments below- we love hearing from you.
+Finally, please leave your advice in the comments below- I love hearing from you.